fcastello/ansible-role-firewall/README.md

 firewall_redirected_udp_ports:
   - src: "53"
     dest: "19053"

+# Forwarded ports.
+This is set for ports to be forwarded to different host
+# Port forwards are applied to all masqueraded interfaces
+# Note that adding a port forward adds an implicit accept all rule for the forwarded port.
+# If more control is needed, raw rules can be added in the firewall_additional_rules_pre rules.
+firewall_redirected_tcp_ports:
+  - port: "2222"
+    ip: 192.168.1.2
+    dest_port: "22" # This example forwards the tcp port to 2222 on the router to 22 on 192.168.1.2

+firewall_redirected_udp_ports:
+  - port: "19053"
+    ip: 192.168.1.2
+    dest_port: "53" # This example forwards the udp port to 2222 on the router to 22 on 192.168.1.2

 # This is a list to add either untrusted hosts or networks.
 It will deny all traffic to this networks and within this networks
 # Should be used when we want to block an external host that is attaking us.
 This will be the rules evaluated on top of every other rules to block at the earliest